Equivariant generalized cohomology via stacks: Generalized cohomology theories

 for every $s\in\Z$. \end{cor}

-Suppose $k$ is a field, $S=\Spec(k)$, $\Lambda$ is a commutative ring in which the characteristic exponent of $k$ is invertible, and $E=\Lambda^{\mot} \in \SH(k)$ is the $\Lambda$-linear motivic cohomology spectrum.
-Combining \corref{cor:omniparent} with the comparison between motivic Borel--Moore homology of schemes and higher Chow groups (see \cite[Prop.
-19.18]{MazzaVoevodskyWeibel} and \cite[Cor.~8.12]{CisinskiDegliseIntegral}), we get:
+Let $\Lambda$ be a commutative ring in which $e$ is invertible, and let $E=\Lambda^{\mot} \in \SH(k)$ be the $\Lambda$-linear motivic cohomology spectrum.
+Since the latter is eventually coconnective, we may apply \corref{cor:omniparent}.
+Combining this with the comparison between motivic Borel--Moore homology of schemes and higher Chow groups (see \cite[Prop.~19.18]{MazzaVoevodskyWeibel} and \cite[Cor.~8.12]{CisinskiDegliseIntegral}), we thus deduce: